What kind of legal services does TLSC provide?

 No. The Legal Hotline’s funding sources specifically prohibit the Hotline from handling criminal cases.
 If you cannot afford an attorney, you should ask the court for a court-appointed attorney to represent you at no cost to you.

 If I call the Legal Hotline, will I speak to an attorney immediately?

 Because of the high volume of calls that we receive every day, you will more than likely get an answering machine.
 Please leave a message with your name, telephone number including area code, and a brief description of your legal concern.
 We will return your call as soon as we can.
 Our intake specialists strive to return calls within 48 to 72 hours of the time you leave your message.

 How long before I can talk to an attorney?

 Before you speak to an attorney, an intake specialist will call and determine if you are eligible for Hotline services.
 If you are eligible, depending of the number of calls ready to be made, an attorney will strive to call you within five business days.
 Three attempts will be made to reach you.
 If we cannot reach you, we will ask you to call again.

-What is the Health Law Project?
+What is the Health Law Program?

 I had a slip and fall and I want to sue the store owner.
 Can you represent me?